-In fact, local tourist businesses are making a collective effort to lure tourists back in.
-A group of shop owners in the Arashiyama area has initiated an advertising campaign called “suitemasu Arashiyama,” which means “there are few people in Arashiyama” or “empty Arashiyama.”
+Back in February, local tourist businesses made a collective effort to lure tourists back in.
+A group of shop owners in the Arashiyama area initiated an advertising campaign called “suitemasu Arashiyama,” which means “there are few people in Arashiyama” or “empty Arashiyama.”
 Arashiyama is particularly a touristy area, home to some major attractions in Kyoto such as Arashiyama Bamboo Grove, Iwatayama Monkey Park, Togetsukyo Bridge, and Kimono Forest.

-In contrast, some museums in Japan have been closed.
-You can see the list of museums in Kyoto that have been temporarily closed in the following section.
+Museums in Japan are now partially opened.
+You can see the list of museums in Kyoto that have been opened in the following section.

 Temporary Closures of Attractions in Kyoto

 Here’s a list of attractions in Kyoto that have been temporarily closed and the expected dates to reopen:

 Asahi Beer Oyamazaki Villa Museum of Art - partially resumed

 The Museum of Kyoto - partially resumed

 The National Museum of Modern Art, Kyoto - partially resumed

 Kyoto National Museum - partially resumed